roryhr/website/content/pages/projects.md

 # How Much Wes Anderson?
 Have you spent hours scrolling through [@accidentallywesanderson](https://www.instagram.com/accidentallywesanderson/) on Instagram?
 Do you think his unique aesthetic can quantified?

-Well, yes, I did it!
+Of course it can and I did it!
+(I'm joking, to be clear -- he's great.)
 Check it out.

-It was originally on Heroku and now on Fly.
+It was originally on Heroku and now on Flyio.
 [How Much Wes?](https://falling-dew-7859.fly.dev/)

-The code for it is [here](https://github.com/roryhr/code/tree/master/how_much_wes).
+The code for it is [here](https://github.com/roryhr/how-much-wes).

 # Image Classification Networks